cloudinary/cloudinary_flutter/README.md

 | 0.0.1       | > 1.0           |

 ## Installation
-To use this SDK, add cloudinary as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).
+To use this SDK, add the Flutter and Dart Cloudinary libraries as [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).

 ```yaml
 dependencies: